 After finalizing the attributes, the private key and CSR are saved to your root directory.

-At this point, you may need to generate a self-signed certificate for either of the following reasons:
+You may need to generate a self-signed certificate for the following reasons:

-You can also generate a self-signed certificate through OpenSSL.
-To generate a temporary certificate (good for 365 days), run the following command:
+To generate a self-signed certificate through OpenSSL, run the following command:

 openssl x509 -req -days 365 -in my_csr_name.csr -signkey my_key_name.key -out my_cert_name.crt

-In this case (you have a certificate bundle), create a new file named aspera_server_cert.chain.
-This file must reside in the same installation directory as the .pem files.
-Place the root certificate in this file, followed by the bundle.
+For a certificate bundle, create a new file named aspera_server_cert.chain in the same directory as the .pem files.
+Copy and paste the root certificate into this file, followed by the bundle.

 # /etc/init.d/asperanoded restart